Distributed MIMO With Over-the-Air Phase Calibration Integrated Into the TDD Flow: Breaking TDD for Phase Calibration: The General Case

 \section{Breaking TDD for Phase Calibration: \\The General Case}

 We now consider the general case with $L \ge 2$.
-We construct an undirected graph $\setG$ where nodes represent \glspl{AP}.
-Node~$i$ is connected to node~$j$ if the link between AP~$i$ and AP~$j$ is strong enough, i.e., if $\frobnorm{\matG_{i,j}} \ge \lambda$ for some threshold~$\lambda$.
-By varying $\lambda$, we can adjust the topology of the graph $\setG$, such that $\setG$ is connected and has at least $L- 1$ edges.
-Bidirectional measurements are done only between \glspl{AP} connected by an edge in~$\setG$.
+We construct an undirected graph $\setG$ where nodes represent \glspl{AP}, \revise{and edges represent their connections.} We can adjust the topology of the graph $\setG$, such that $\setG$ is connected and has at least $L- 1$ edges. \revise{Typically, node~$i$ is connected to node~$j$ if the link between AP~$i$ and AP~$j$ is strong enough.} Bidirectional measurements are done only between \glspl{AP} connected by an edge in~$\setG$.